krei-se/three.krei.se/README.md

 ```

 - main class KreiseGraph
-    // add any typed objects you would like to use, i use threejs objects to give each graph a "body"
+    // add any typed objects you would like to use,
-    + threejsObjects = {}
-    + definetelyTypedObjects = {}
+    // i use threejs objects to sculpture a "body" from a graph
+    // and allow for sensoric inputs
+    + threejsObjects: ObjectRecordType
+    + surroundingMap: MapType
+    + definetelyTypedObjects: any[]
     + graphs = {}

     + repeat = 1000